 In the tradition of Elaine on Seinfeld, Markie Post held it down in this male-dominated comedy as the well-meaning female public defender who was eternally at odds with Larroquette's tasteless prosecutor Dan Fielding.
 Post, who made a mark on Night Court even though she only officially joined the series in its third season, has enjoyed more recent stints on television such as a recurring role as Bunny Fletcher on Chicago P.D., as well as various TV movies.

 Richard Moll (Bull)

 As the staunch but wacky bailiff Bull, Richard Moll regualrly earned some of the biggest laughs on Night Court.
 The towering actor — he stands at 6-feet, 8-inches tall — has contributed his trademark gravelly voice to various video games and comic book projects, and has appeared in horror films like Ghost Shark and this year's Slay Belles.

 Charles Robinson (Mac)

-Playing court clerk Mac Robinson, the cardigan-wearing straight man who deadpanned his way through many a joke at Judge Stone’s expense, Charles Robinson hasn’t slowed down since Night Court wrapped.
-Having guested on hit TV shows such as Charmed and My Name is Earl, the actor is set to appear in this summer’s The Guest Book, TBS’s highly anticipated new anthology series.
+Playing court clerk Mac Robinson, the cardigan-wearing straight man who deadpanned his way through many a joke at Judge Stone's expense, Charles Robinson hasn't slowed down since Night Court wrapped.
+Robinson's appeared in a variety of series throughout the years including Charmed, My Name is Earl, Grey's Anatomy, This Is Us, Better Things, Raven's Home, and Love in the Time of Corona.

 Marsha Warfield (Roz)